NachoYo/MealMenu/README.md

 - https://www.themealdb.com/api/json/v1/1/categories.php for fetching the list of meals categories
 - https://themealdb.com/api/json/v1/1/filter.php?c=CATEGORY for fetching the list of meals of a category
 - https://themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID for fetching the details of a meal

-## Technical Debts
-- Thread Saftey using actors or locks
-- Unit Tests for all the UIKit Version of the APP and more complete Unit Tests for the SwiftUI version.
-- UIImage Cache usage for the UIKit Version of the APP.
-- Error handling and retry option in case that the APIs fail.

 # App Video
 https://github.com/NachoYo/MealMenu/assets/49642496/d5f2b649-a0dd-4796-9861-1c1acc043bd2